 Stacks access for research

-Mann, Olin, and Uris libraries are available to researchers for browsing.
+Mann, Olin, Uris libraries, and Kroch Library Asia Collections are available to researchers for browsing.
 Faculty and staff who are cleared for campus access do not need reservations.
 Students, please reserve a study seat via Chatter.
 On-site checkouts are offered for circulating items that are not available digitally through the Hathi Trust Emergency Temporary Access Service (ETAS.)
 More on ETAS and this limitation.

 Research by appointment